MEPennyworth/osTicket-Prerequisites/README.md

 <p>
 Step 38: Register new PHP version to enable PHP via FastCGI

+FastCGI (Fast Common Gateway Interface) is a protocol used to interface web servers with external programs, such as PHP or other scripting languages, to handle dynamic content efficiently.
+In the context of Windows IIS (Internet Information Services), FastCGI provides several important benefits including serving as a powerful mechanism for improving the performance, scalability, and manageability of web applications running on IIS.

    - Click on "Register New PHP version" to begin the registration
    - In the "Register New PHP version" dialogue box, then click on the browse icon
 </p>